storesafe/cordova-sqlite-storage/README.md

 - R-Tree is not fully tested with Android
 - UNICODE characters not fully tested
 - Use with TRIGGER(s), JOIN and ORDER BY RANDOM
-- UPDATE/DELETE with LIMIT or ORDER BY (not supported by older sqlite3 versions)
+- UPDATE/DELETE with LIMIT or ORDER BY (newer Android/iOS versions)
 - WITH clause (not supported by older sqlite3 versions)
-- SQL statements with extra semicolon(s) in the beginning (known to cause issues with android.database implementation)
 - Integration with JXCore for Cordova (must be built without sqlite(3) built-in)
 - Delete an open database inside a statement or transaction callback.